Tally’s Agroforest Initiative: A Green Future for Farmers and the Environment

 Species Selection & Its Benefits

 The project strategically selected Supari (Areca catechu) for plantation due to its diverse ecological and socio-economic advantages.
-Supari, a resilient and shade-tolerant species, prevents soil erosion and offers farmers a dependable long-term income source.
+Supari is a resilient, shade-tolerant species that helps in preventing soil erosion and provides farmers with a stable, long-term income source.

-This thoughtful species selection enhances ecosystem health, promotes sustainable livelihoods, and reflects Tally’s commitment to environmental stewardship and inclusive rural development.
+This thoughtful species selection enhances ecosystem health, promotes sustainable livelihoods, and reflects the project’s commitment to environmental stewardship and inclusive rural development.

 Beneficiaries Details